mobxjs/mst-gql/README.md

 # 💥 Roadmap 💥

-- [ ] implement example 5 / add prisma demo with standardized api's
 - [ ] clean up readme example
-- [ ] tests
-- [ ] fix tests in the examples
-- [ ] create PR to show diff on the apollo example
-- [ ] CI
-- [ ] clean up / beautify example 5-todos
 - [ ] clean up rootstore in apollo example, many queries are now defined twice
-- [ ] all fields should be generated as optional
-- [ ] stubHttpClient
 - [ ] QueryViewModel for order retrievals and such
-- [ ] Turn QueryObject into a MST model

 #### Quite random iddeas